Back or neck pain is the most common sign of bone spurs. The joint becomes inflamed (swollen and tender) and the back muscles become tender.

 - Spinal stenosis

 In persons 60 and older, bone spurs are common.
-Only a little more than 40% of the population will develop symptoms that require medical treatment as a result of bone spurs.
+Only a little more than 40 percent of the population will develop symptoms that require medical treatment as a result of bone spurs.